madupojusravani/Portfolio/README.md

 # Sravani's Portfolio

-Hello there! 👋 I'm Sravani, a passionate and dedicated full-stack developer, thrilled to welcome you to my portfolio.
+Hello there! 👋 I'm harikaS, a passionate and dedicated full-stack developer, thrilled to welcome you to my portfolio.

 # Projects Details